© Crown copyright 2021

 - handling of paperwork, including music scores, scripts and learning materials

-You should consider whether there is a need for a live audience.
 Where it is essential to have an audience, for assessment and teaching purposes, they should be seated in accordance with social distancing.
 Staff and other students can watch rehearsals and performances, but they should avoid cheering or shouting.
 This is because of the potential for increased risk of transmission, particularly from aerosol and droplet transmission.
 You might consider mitigating actions, such as the use of screens to protect audience members where necessary or the use of face coverings.

 Students should be prepared for the difficulties of performing without an audience, or with a reduced audience, especially if the production is particularly interactive.